rhyolight/sprinter.js/README.md

 Run the following actions across multiple repos:

 - list issues
 - list milestones
 - create milestones
 - close  milestones

 [1] There is no [1].

 [2] Should I be using a different authentication method?
 If so, [please file a bug](https://github.com/rhyolight/sprinter.js/issues).

+## Example Usage

+Sprinter is used as the backend to report on issues across all the repositories in the [Numenta Github Organization](https://github.com/numenta/) on our [status board](http://status.numenta.org/issues.html).

 ## Installation